This Silent Sacrifice

 Vincent, his Vincent, would have lashed right back at Cloud.
 They would have kept up a pointless battle of tongues for a few short, vicious moments before both coming to their senses and either apologizing with a look, a touch, or stalking away to mutually brood over their churning resentment for a few days before making up again.

 But this wasn't that Vincent.
 And for all this one's sacrosanct anger at Cloud running out on his grieving son like a high-class con-artist, underneath all that was still the man who was chained by guilt and remorse.
-Who used the whip of self-hate to rip the flesh off his bones again and again and again between the pitiless jaws of Time and Retribution.
-Deep, deep in the bowels of the Shinra Mansion, with only the slow thoughts of stone and the howling demons in his head for company.
+Who used the whip of self-hate to rip the flesh off his bones again and again and again deep, deep in the bowels of the Shinra Mansion, with only the slow thoughts of stone and the howling demons in his head for company.

 Vincent flinched, and Cloud felt it in his bones like the cold, cold slide of the Masamune between his ribs.

-For one brutally naked moment Cloud saw the brokenness nestled between the cracks in Vincent's eyes, before it was shuttered behind walls of steel and miles of ice.
+For one brutally naked moment Cloud saw the brokenness inside, before it was shuttered behind walls of steel and miles of ice.
 Vincent Valentine had not been a Turk in name alone.
 He knew how to dance the dance of masks, had graduated from the game to become the master.

 And then the moment for forgiveness had passed, and Vincent's metal hand loosened, falling off Cloud's arm like the flesh had turned into something repulsive.

 This Vincent may not have known the spears that could have torn Cloud apart like the other one had.
-He hadn't learned the power to make Cloud cry bitter, lonely tears.
-He hadn't walked beside Cloud while Cloud was buried in a fantasy world where he played Hero and SOLDIER First Class, or known the greatest most secret shames of his life, but this Vincent was hardly weaponless.
+He hadn't learned the power to make Cloud rage and slice up a den of monsters (no longer possessing the human release of bitter, lonely tears).
+He hadn't walked beside Cloud while Cloud was buried in a fantasy world where he played hero and SOLDIER First Class, or known the greatest most secret shames of his life, but this Vincent was hardly weaponless.
 Nor was he one to lie down and take a hit like the one Cloud had delivered without payback.
 Cloud wasn't a friend, lover, who he would make up with in time and kiss all the 'sorrys' into the smooth muscles of his back.
 He wasn't a companion he'd wandered the world with, fought impossible battles beside, and had his back and saved his life countless times.
 Cloud was a kid who'd hurt the only thing he had left to live for.
 The kid who was running away without even a word to the man who'd grieved, destroyed himself, for just a rumor of Cloud's survival.
 Cloud was a little shit who threw his mistakes into his face and pissed on them.

 "He grieved for you," Vincent lashed back, the hissing words shaped into daggers, bullets, nets, whatever would hit some sense into the selfish boy before him.